 Copy of your landing page includes subtitles, bullets, paragraphs, case-studies, graphical representation, and much more.

 Have you optimized it?

 Your copy must support your value prop.
-Using a plain & vivid language makes it much easier to people to understand what you want to offer them.
+Using a plain & vivid language makes it much easier for people to understand what you want to offer them.

 Don’t do it much technically because people focus on benefits, not features.
-If you craft copy that motivates visitors by supporting the value proposition, it’s very easy to direct people to CTA.
+If you craft copy that motivates visitors by supporting the value proposition, it’s effortless to direct people to CTA.